Septima/spatialsuite-s4/README.md

 ### Customize other options

+For each searcher a number of parameters may be set:
+__Enable/disable__ searchers by setting enabled: *true* or *false*
+__Info__ determines whether the user can do a spatial query with a selected feature; info: *true* or *false*
+__print__ determines whether it should be possible to open the print dialog; print: *true* or *false*

-__Enable/disable__ searchers and set other __options__ in s4-plugin-[*your-municipality-code*]-all.xml.
-Typically, the targets in the geosearcher are changed eg. removing "opstillingskredse" and/or other targets.
+The targets in the geosearcher are changed by editing the *targets* property.

-	geosearcher:{enabled: true, info: true, targets: ['adresser','stednavne', 'matrikelnumre'},
+	geosearcher:{enabled: true, info: true, print: true, targets: ['adresser','stednavne', 'matrikelnumre'], streetNameHit: false},

 Another useful option is to choose which local datasources the tool will search in (See [Search Spatial Suite data](#local)).
 This is controlled in the datasources key in the indexsearcher: